 Rechargeable Gen2 Button error codes

-The new rechargeable button comes with a handy "Instruction Manual" insert that describes what the lights mean.
-Please see the insert for the details
+The new rechargeable button comes with a handy "Instruction Manual" insert beneath the button in the cardboard box that describes what the lights mean.
+Please see the insert for the details.

-To reset the rechargeable button, you can open the case (use a butter knife) and remove and replace the battery, then reconnect it to the USB-C power cable connected to power.
+To reset the rechargeable button, you can open the case (use a butter knife) and remove and replace the battery, reattach the bottom of the case (being sure to align the notch for the charging cable by the charging port), then reconnect it to the USB-C power cable connected to power.
 This will reactivate the button and hopefully clear any issues.

 I'm losing patience with this thing...